techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 Display the content in the strings.
 Array of up to 25 elements.
 Each element is a string up to 40 characters.
 This is used to set the contents of the whole screen.

 Display attributes such as text or graphic colour, flashing and other features are set with control codes defined by ETSI EN 300 706.
-These can be embedded directly in the strings or are exposed via an `Attributes` class to generate them.
-See the section below.
+These can be embedded directly in the strings or are exposed via the [Attributes](/teletext-attributes) class to generate them.

 ### setRow(rowNum, string)

 Display the string on the row number. `rowNum` is between 0 and 24.
 The string is up to 40 characters.
-Display attributes in the string can be used - see the section below.
+Display [attributes](/teletext-attributes) in the string can be used.

 ### loadPageFromEncodedString(base64input, header)

 Displays a page from the `base64input`.
 The input is a base64-encoded string of 7-bit characters for the 25 rows x 40 characters concatenated together.
 The encoded string uses the character repertoire defined in the [base64url encoding](https://tools.ietf.org/html/rfc4648#section-5).
-This format is taken from the URL hash fragment format used by Simon Rawles' online edit.tf teletext editor.
-See further details here: https://github.com/rawles/edit.tf
+This format is taken from the URL hash fragment format used by Simon Rawles'  [edit.tf](https://edit.tf) teletext editor.
+See further details on the format here: https://github.com/rawles/edit.tf

 `header` is optional.
 When supplied, it replaces row 0 on the displayed page.
 It's a string of 32 characters.
 It can use the Output Line format but without the initial `OL,rowNum,`.
-See `setPageFromOutputLines` for the format.
+See [`setPageFromOutputLines`](#setpagefromoutputlines-lines-header) for the format.

 ### setRowFromOutputLine(rowNum, string)

 This is a wrapper around `setRow` which accepts the Output Line format used in .tti files, but without the initial `OL,rowNum,` at the beginning.
 It displays the string on the row number after decoding the Output Line.
-See `setPageFromOutputLines` for the format. `rowNum` is between 0 and 24.
+See [`setPageFromOutputLines`](#setpagefromoutputlines-lines-header) for the format. `rowNum` is between 0 and 24.

 ### setPageFromOutputLines([lines], header)